drewrawitz/wp-featured-image-notes/README.txt

 == Frequently Asked Questions ==

-None at the moment.
+= Why is my custom post type not listed? =

+Make sure it has Post Thumbnails support for your theme.
+You can read more about that here: https://codex.wordpress.org/Post_Thumbnails

 == Changelog ==

 = 1.0.2 =
 * Minor style tweaks.
-Added *Note:* before the actual note, and reduced the font size a bit.
+Added **Note:** before the actual note, and reduced the font size a bit.
 * Fix to the conditional statement so we are only prepending the note if content exists.

 = 1.0.2 =